 Effect if Actual Results Differ from Assumptions.
-Due to the decline in market conditions, we conducted an interim impairment review of our reporting units during the third quarter of 2008.
+During 2008 due to the decline in market conditions, we conducted an interim impairment review of our reporting units during 2008.
 The fair value of the reporting units was estimated using the expected present value of future cash flows.
-The fair value of the reporting units was then compared to its carrying values at September 30, 2008 and it was determined that the fair value attributable our Suezmax tanker segment was less than its carrying value.
-As a result of our review, a goodwill impairment loss of \$3.6 million was recognized in the Suezmax tanker reporting unit during the third quarter.
-In the fourth quarter of 2008, we completed our annual impairment testing of goodwill using the methodology described herein, and determined there was no further impairment.
-Amortization expense of intangible assets for each of the years 2008, 2007 and 2006 was \$9.1 million.
+The fair value of the reporting units was then compared to its carrying values and it was determined that the fair value attributable our Suezmax tanker segment was less than its carrying value.
+As a result of our review, a goodwill impairment loss of \$3.6 million was recognized in the Suezmax tanker reporting unit during 2008.
+As of the date of this filing, we do not believe that there is a reasonable possibility that the goodwill relating to the liquefied gas segment might be impaired within the next year.
+However, certain factors that impact this assessment are inherently difficult to forecast and as such we cannot provide any assurances that an impairment will or will not occur in the future.
+An assessment for impairment involves a number of assumptions and estimates that are based on factors that are beyond our control.
+These are discussed in more detail in the following section entitled "Forward-Looking Statements".
+Amortization expense of intangible assets for each of the years 2009, 2008 and 2007 was \$9.1 million.
 If actual results are not consistent with our estimates used to value our intangible assets, we may be exposed to an impairment charge and a decrease in the annual amortization expense of our intangible assets.

-Valuation of Derivative Financial Instruments
+Valuation of Derivative Instruments